intrxx/PersonalUnrealEngineWiki/README.md

 <a name="gameplaytagsfilters"></a>
 #### 1.1.2 Gameplay Tags Categories

-We can filter tags by categories.
 So usually the problem with gameplay tags is that there too many of them so it is diffucult to navigate in the designer.

 ```c++
   UFUNCTION(BlueprintCallable)